 During your treatment course, you may have the opportunity to be seen and evaluated by our Physician Assistants.
-On the occasion when our physicians are in surgery, there is a Physician Assistant available in the office for clinical consultation.
-Physician Assistants are licensed medical practitioners, who under direct supervision of our team of physicians, can perform initial and follow-up assessments, order radiographs (x-ray, MRI) and prescribe medications when indicated.
+On the occasion when our physicians are in surgery, there is a Physician Assistant available in the office for a clinical consultation.
+Physician Assistants are licensed medical practitioners, who under the direct supervision of our team of physicians, can perform initial and follow-up assessments, order radiographs (x-ray, MRI), and prescribe medications when indicated.
 They can also prescribe physical therapy and apply a cast and/or brace subsequent to a recent injury.
-Their focus is to provide the highest quality of care, while emulating our supervising physician’s protocols during your evaluation.
+Their focus is to provide the highest quality of care while emulating our supervising physician’s protocols during your evaluation.
 Our goal is to have our Physician Assistants closely work and communicate with our supervising physicians to provide you, the patient, the most immediate and highest quality of care.

 Paul Buchanan, PA-C

 Paul has been with the South Florida Institute of Sports Medicine since graduating from NOVA Southeastern University in 2003, where he served as Class President.
 Paul also works very closely with Dr. DeSimone providing medical coverage to North Broward Prep High School, especially during the football season.
 Paul enjoys playing hockey and serves as the orthopedic specialty lecturer for Physician Assistant Board Review Courses.

 Eric Bronson, PA-C